USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 Bluetooth pairing history#

-DiscoveryMethod = BluetoothPairing rows show every device that was paired over Bluetooth, with friendly names.
+DiscoveryMethod = BluetoothPairing rows show every device paired over Bluetooth with friendly names.
 Useful for "did the user pair their phone / personal headset / personal keyboard?" questions in regulated environments.

-A row in DevicePnps.csv whose BusReportedDescription is generic ("USB Device", "Unknown Device") and whose Manufacturer is blank or unbranded, paired with a DeviceContainers.csv row that has no FriendlyName, is often a malicious or counterfeit HID device — a "BadUSB" pen-test tool, an unbranded keyboard emulator, or a malicious data-cable.
+A row in DevicePnps.csv with generic BusReportedDescription ("USB Device", "Unknown Device") and blank Manufacturer, paired with a DeviceContainers.csv row that has no FriendlyName, is often a malicious or counterfeit HID device.
+BadUSB pen-test tools, unbranded keyboard emulators, malicious data cables.

 Limits and caveats#